Redundant power supply

 The redundant power supply is important for servers and other highly important computers, to minimize the chance of a complete computer shutdown or failure.
 The cost associated with the redundant power supply is higher due to the design and functionality, starting at around $300.
 It is not commonly found in home computers due to this higher cost, but is still available if a consumer is willing to pay the higher price tag.

-Also see: Power definitions, Power supply, Redundancy, UPS
+Power supply, Power terms, Redundancy, UPS